Is there a link between TMJ and your tension headaches?

 Common Symptoms of TMJ

 TMJ manifests itself in many different ways and can be caused by general wear and tear or trauma to the joint and surrounding areas.
 Jaw pain and tension headaches can be common symptoms, but you might also experience the following:

 - clicking sounds when moving the jaw

 - less range when opening or closing your mouth

 If you are experiencing regular tension headaches and you suffer from TMJ, you may be told by your physician or through self-diagnosis that the two are linked.
 This can be true, but studies have shown that only a small percentage of tension headaches are actually linked to TMJ.

 One of these studies was carried out by the School of Dental Medicine at the University of Buffalo.
-The study was not limited to tension headaches and also included findings for mixed migraines, migraines and sub-clinical headaches.
-The studies shows that in many cases, headache caused by TMJ symptoms was being mistaken for a classic tension headache.
+The study was not limited to tension headaches. it also included findings for mixed migraines and sub-clinical headaches.
+The studies show that in many cases, headache caused by TMJ symptoms was being mistaken for a classic tension headache.